0xrushi/neurolumen/README.md

 # NeuroLumen

 ## Overview
-This project is creating an AI system that simulates a dmx stream for dance music live shows in the style of an operator who's data it's been trained on.
-By integrating audio signal processing and machine learning techniques, the AI will be trained to generate DMX signals in response to musical inputs, emulating human lighting operator’s style and decisions.
+This project is about creating an AI system that simulates a DMX stream for dance music live shows in the style of an operator whose data it's been trained on.
+By integrating audio signal processing and machine learning techniques, the AI will be trained to generate DMX signals in response to musical inputs, emulating the human lighting operator’s style and decisions.

 ## Project Objectives
 1. **Operating with DMX & Artnet Protocols**